 I've had the most success with chicken sausages, like this one for roasted garlic and feta chicken sausage.
 It's a nod to my Greek dominated neighborhood of Astoria, New York.
-Garlic and feta do most of the work in flavoring this chicken sausage.
+I tried to keep it simple, letting the garlic and feta do most of the work flavoring the sausage, but also added in appropriate additional seasonings of shallots, oregano, vinegar, and lemon juice.

 - Yield:makes 4 pounds